Skip to content

 Science-backed actions to build resilience

-I took the above photo a few years ago when travelling in Sri Lanka.
-I remember being fascinated to see fungi growing from a pat of elephant dung.
+I remember taking the photo above when travelling in Sri Lanka a few years ago.
+I remember smiling at the sight of the fungi growing from a pat of elephant dung.
 It reminded me then that even when life is ‘crappy’, something good can come of it.

 That’s easy to forget when you feel life is dumping on you from a great height.